PhinaG/Invoicing-Test-App-main/README.md

 Hi Bjarke,

-Thank you for extending my project deadline.
+Firstly, Thank you for giving me the opportunity to complete the project by extending the deadline.

 I found the project guideline a bit vague.
 However; I have completed the project with certain assumptions.